pavel-surinin/declarativejs/docs/README.md

 ### toMergedObject
 Reduces array of objects to one object
-There is three predifined merge strategies
+There is three predefined merge strategies

 ```javascript
 import { Reducer } from 'declarative-js'